-An electric arc is a complex phenomenon gaining increased understanding and attention in the electrical safety world.
-Arcs are basically ionized gases caused when electricity travels through air.
-'Arc flashes', arc blasts and 'electric arc' are really all different names for the same basic phenomenon.
+An arc flash is a complex phenomenon gaining increased understanding and attention in the electrical safety world.
+Arcs are basically ionized gases caused when electricity travels through air. "arc flash", "arc blast" and "electric arc" are really all different names for the same basic phenomenon.

 There are three primary issues in electrical arcs from an electrician's point of view: